AbsoluteRivers/TextBasedFightingGame/devlog.md

 - Improved visuals for victory window on versus page
 - Polished versus page with adaptable stats
 - Provided audio for versus scene with interactable button for play/pause
+- Finished with versus scene.
+Proceeding with story scene.
+- Progressed with scripting the base story sequence for story scene
+- Added styles for the buttons and paragraphs as well as added background for story scene
+- Provided events and functions for buttons in story scene
+- Finsihed basic work.
+Might add more story in the future
+//- Hosted a github page for the textgame//